Bringing Dependents as F-2:

 Taking Classes

 F-2 dependents can attend K-12 education without any limitation.
-They will need to limit their advanced degree (associates, undergraduate, graduate, etc.) studies to part-time opportunities.
-F-2s can change their status to F-1 in order to pursue full-time higher educaiton.
+They will need to limit their advanced degree (associate, undergraduate, graduate, etc.) studies to part-time opportunities.
+F-2s can change their status to F-1 in order to pursue full-time higher education.

 Working